-Mines can be setup with RFID portals and antennas along with our Personnel Tracking System to keep track of workers in the event of an emergency.
+Mines can be setup with RFID portals and with our experience in RFID that we have gained from working on different RFID products,we can keep track of workers in the event of an emergency.
 Incorporating stationary RFID readers at various levels of a mine which can be several thousand feet deep ensures the safety of all mine workers.
 The safety benefits of accounting for each and every single worker should be the priority of any mining operation.

-In addition to tracking workers using RFID Tags, the GAO RFID Access Control System can be set up at the entrance of different mining zones to track the movement of mining workers and vehicles.
+In addition to tracking workers using RFID Tags, some other things that are critical in nature needs our attention, the access to restricted zones should be controlled and with our history in handling such situations, we can suggest you a system for controlling access, it can be set up at the entrance of different mining zones to track the movement of mining workers and vehicles.
 RFID tags attached to a workers helmet or vest and RFID Vehicle Tags for machinery can help provide access rights to different zones.
 Keeping a strict control over who and what can enter certain zones keeps the mine operation safe.

 GAO RFID’s Systems can be deployed as a standalone solution or can be integrated with other software solutions, according to your needs.